laurabolwell/gwent-paddleboarders/TESTING.md

 ## Lighthouse Audit

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+I have made the following changes to the site following lighthouse suggestions:
+- Add meta description tags to head element of each page
+- Add meta keywords tag to head element of home page
+- Converted hero image and all gallery images to webp format
+- Change text on schedule-overview buttons from 'More Info' to 'Full Details'

+The following screenshots show the final lighthouse testing results.

 | Page | Size | Screenshot | Notes |
 | --- | --- | --- | --- |